brightsign/dev-cookbook/examples/autorun-zip-package/README.md

 -   A gradient purple background with success message
 -   Status indicator showing "Application Running"
--   All directories (cache, config, logs, brightsign-dumps) created
+-   All directories (config, logs, brightsign-dumps) created
 -   `autorun.zip.done` on the storage (original zip renamed)

 ## Customizing the Package